manolo-in/better-auth-instagram/README.md

 # better-auth-instagram
 Instagram Provider for Better-Auth.
 Wrapper around [Generic OAuth](https://www.better-auth.com/docs/plugins/generic-oauth) plugin.

-This package allow you to easily add Instagram OpenID Connect (OIDC) flow to your application.
+This package allow you to easily add Login with Instagram to your application.

 ### Installation